Cannich Village to River Affric

 - Total Descent: -1364ft/-416m

 Stage 2 of the Affric Kintail Way is a stretch of just over 12 miles from the village of Cannich to the River Affric.
 Here the Forestry Commission Scotland (FCS) Car Park is an ideal location for those who have made a pickup/drop off arrangement with accommodation providers.
-There is a local bus service between River Affric and Cannich from July to September - Ross's Minibuses Timetable.
+There is also a local taxi service Foten Taxis.

 This section starts at the junction of the A831 and the village main street and climbs up Mullardoch Road behind the sadly derelict old Glen Affric Hotel before turning left (signposted) into the forestry road above Comar Wood.
 Recent tree felling has opened up the views on this part of the trail and while some parts can be wet underfoot in general it is a very good surface for those on foot and mountain bike.